MalavikaKalani/Automated-Survey-Application/README.md

 ` string filePath = Application.dataPath + "/inputSurvey.txt";`

 The functions are coded keeping in mind a specific format for the input textfile.
-See the simple example given below for better understadning and modify it to generate your own questions keeping the format intact.
+See the simple example given below (and the inputSurvey.txt file provided for the correct format) for better understanding and modify it to generate your own questions keeping the format intact.

 `short-answer,1) What is your name?,no image,null
 short-answer,2) What is your age?,no image,null